oliviodare/MakingKnowledge/Thesis Roadmap.md

 		- [x] Ranking completed by the faculty / faculties awarding Bachelor’s and Master’s degrees or equivalent:
 		- [x] Publications accepted after the deadline of validation by the applicant: 1 May
 - [x] Goal weekend 6-7 March: read conceptual history
-- [ ] Goal week 8-13 March: read history of biodiversity, take full notes of [[Pritchard and Zimring 2020]]

 ---